The idea of being a prayer warrior can be daunting. But even if we’re not sure how to pray, we all need prayer. So, where do you start?

 Little bit of a side story, but it’s worth knowing and understanding how Jesus’s sacrifice for us closed the divide between us and God, the divide that sin created.
-You can read more about where the power of prayer comes from in 10 Lessons and Stories to Unlock the Power of Prayer.
+You can read more about the power of prayer and accepting God’s love to dive deeper into this topic.

 In summary, if we truly understand Jesus’s sacrifice, then we will approach God’s throne with humility.
 We know that being a prayer warrior is a gift.
-Being able to talk to God directly came at the highest price—Jesus on the cross.
+Being able to talk to God directly came at the highest price—Jesus’ death on the cross.

 4 – Prayer Warriors are Obedient to God